Shootings kill the innocent in Charleston and Chattanooga -- less than a month apart

-But when Congress was debating the bill, the National Rifle Association sponsored -- and successfully pushed through -- an amendment that effectively allows a licensed firearms dealer to sell a gun after three business days, even if the FBI has not yet confirmed that the buyer is legally allowed to have guns.
+But when Congress was debating the bill, the National Rifle Association sponsored – and successfully pushed through – an amendment that effectively allows a licensed firearms dealer to sell a gun after three business days, even if the FBI has not yet confirmed that the buyer is legally allowed to have guns.

 Most background checks are completed within a few minutes, but in rare cases a check can take longer than three days.
-In those rare cases, there is something in that potential buyer’s background that is uncertain -- something that requires a little more investigation.
+In those rare cases, there is something in that potential buyer’s background that is uncertain – something that requires a little more investigation.
 This doesn’t mean that everyone who receives that “to be determined” flag is a prohibited purchaser, but it does mean something in that person’s background requires a closer look.

-The bottom line is that -- thanks to the gun lobby -- the FBI only gets three days to complete this potentially life-saving process before a gun dealer has the authority -- but not an obligation -- to complete the sale.
+The bottom line is that – thanks to the gun lobby – the FBI only gets three days to complete this potentially life-saving process before a gun dealer has the authority – but not an obligation – to complete the sale.
 This arbitrary three-day rule, which the gun lobby fought for, has allowed more than 15,000 guns to be sold to dangerous people between 2010 and 2014 alone, according to Everytown for Gun Safety.

 Can you imagine this kind of policy in any other industry?
 A loan officer would never go ahead and give out money to a bank customer after three days because a credit check was incomplete.
 A doctor wouldn’t tell someone she’s cancer-free because her lab results weren’t available after three days.
 And, as a parent, would you want your child’s day care worker to be cleared for duty with an incomplete background check?

 The NRA was able to strong-arm this amendment into the Brady Bill, making it easier to sell guns and, as a result, American lives are at risk.
 Congress was wrong: Background checks should be pass or fail.
 You shouldn’t be able to buy a gun with an “incomplete.”
 It’s critical that Americans stand up and demand that Congress fix this dangerous loophole so that not one more criminal can buy a gun this way.
 In fact, U.S. Rep. Jim Clyburn of South Carolina has recently proposed legislation that would do just that.

 But we’re not just sitting back and waiting for Congress to act.
 We’re also calling on gun retailers to end this dangerous practice and only make gun sales once a background check is fully completed.
 Despite federal law, retailers have the right and responsibility to set their own policies to help ensure people buying guns from them are not criminals, domestic abusers or dangerously mentally ill.

 Many retailers have already had the foresight to close this loophole, such as Walmart, which worked with Mayors Against Illegal Guns to develop a 10-point code to help prevent dangerous people from buying guns, including no sales without a completed background check.
 But other big-box retailers in the gun business have not put such a policy in place and continue to put the public at risk.

 Moms are asking the rest of the nation’s largest gun retailers to close this Charleston loophole with our #NoCheckNoSale campaign.
 First up: Cabela’s.
 In just a few days, we’ve already gathered more than 100,000 petition signatures, generated nearly 1,000 calls into Cabela’s and have taken to social media to spread the word about the retailer’s policy.
 When customers speak up, retailers have an obligation to listen.

-After tragedies such as Charleston and Chattanooga, as the details unfold about how something so horrible happened, it’s easy to fall into the trap of hypotheticals -- the what if we had done something differently.
+After tragedies such as Charleston and Chattanooga, as the details unfold about how something so horrible happened, it’s easy to fall into the trap of hypotheticals – the what if we had done something differently.
 The truth is we cannot change the past, but we can demand a safer tomorrow.

-It is up to everyone -- from political leaders, to gun retailers, to average citizens -- to demand we close every single loophole that allows dangerous people to get their hands on guns.
+It is up to everyone – from political leaders, to gun retailers, to average citizens – to demand we close every single loophole that allows dangerous people to get their hands on guns.
 It’s common sense, it’s gun sense, and it will save lives.